Owodo: Fall and end of the monarchy

 The situation further escalated with the reported assassination of Ogbeifun of Ukhegie, a Senior Noble and a relative of Oliha, head of the Edionnisen.
-According to modern historians, Ogbeifun, who criticised Owodo's regime, was murdered on a pathway between Uhunmwidunmwu and Errie shortly after a council meeting, prompting public outrage.
+According to Ọmọregie's account, Ogbeifun, who criticised Owodo's regime, was murdered on a pathway between Uhunmwidunmwu and Errie shortly after a council meeting, prompting public outrage.
 Many suspected that Owodo was involved in orchestrating the killing to suppress dissent; following this incident, Ogbeifun's pregnant widow, Ehiosu, confronted him at the palace gates demanding justice, and her public outburst attracted sympathy among some nobles.
 Subsequently, Owodo struck Ehiosu, killing her.
 Under Benin law, the killing of a pregnant woman was deemed Kirikuvua, an offence warranting deposition or severe penalty.

 An emergency council of the Edionnisen convened to determine Owodo's fate and declared him unfit to rule, issuing a formal deposition order.
-A curse was additionally pronounced on anyone who might attempt to reinstate him, aiming to ensure his permanent removal from power.
+According to Ọmọregie, a curse was additionally pronounced on anyone who might attempt to reinstate him, aiming to ensure his permanent removal from power.
 Without sufficient support, Owodo left the palace and went into exile at Ihinmwirin, a small village in Igodomigodo, where he lived in isolation until his death in 1133 AD.

-Owodo's deposition is regarded as marking the collapse of the Ogiso monarchy.
-The historian Osarẹn Ọmọregie asserts that after Owodo's exile, the Edionnisen attempted to locate Ikaladerhan, but legal constraints prevented the search while the legitimate heir was alive.
+Owodo's deposition is regarded as marking the collapse of the Ogiso monarchy. Ọmọregie asserts that after Owodo's exile, the Edionnisen attempted to locate Ikaladerhan, but legal constraints prevented the search while the legitimate heir was alive.
 Since they could not find Ikaladerhan to enthrone, the Ohuede dynasty subsequently ended.
 During this period, two commoners, Ogiamien and Evian, temporarily assumed governance, but neither restored the full authority of the monarchy.
 Ultimately, the nobles looked to the kingdom of Ile-Ife for a new ruler; this led to the arrival of Prince Oranmiyan, who fathered Eweka I, the first Oba of Benin.
 This transition is considered to have definitively ended the Ogiso period and initiated the Oba dynasty, a lineage that continues to this day.